Duralar innovates physical vapor deposition processes using mass flow control

 While anodizing and bluing prevents corrosion, it doesn’t strengthen the surface much and can scratch off.
 Chrome plating has been an alternative, but chrome-6 is toxic, and can still wear, pit, and spall.

-Vacuum deposition system manufacturer, wanted to develop a fast, diamond-like coating process using physical vapor deposition that’s harder and more durable than either.
-It would have applications in prevention of corrosion, erosion and wear on metal parts.
+Vacuum deposition system manufacturer, Duralar, wanted to develop a fast, diamond-like coating process using physical vapor deposition that’s harder and more durable than either.
+It would have applications in prevention of corrosion, erosion, and wear on metal parts.

-In due time, they had perfected the process and begun building coating systems to order.
+In due time, they had perfected the physical vapor deposition process and began building coating systems to order.
 Now, you can order diamond-like coatings for your metal parts—or the systems to provide the service for others—and the vacuum coating is more durable than anodizing, while quicker and harder than chrome plating!